CLICK HERE FOR THE CATCH TRANSPORTATION COVID-19 GUIDELINES

 CATCH’s Transportation Department is committed to moving our community forward.
 With a fleet of over 30 well-maintained vehicles, CATCH provides “Door-To-Door” transportation throughout Philadelphia in a safe and convenient environment.

 CATCH is currently transporting clients for each of the agency’s seven CIRC programs and two Intellectual DisAbility Programs.
 CATCH also provides transportation services for John F. Kennedy Behavioral Health Center, Jewish Educational Vocational Services (JECVS), Northeast Community Center for Behavioral Health (NECCBH), Consortium, Elwyn, and Horizon House.
 The agency is also in a partnership with Philadelphia’s Encampment Resolution Program.

 Our compassionate and knowledgeable staff have over 30-plus years of experience in the behavioral health field.
 Each member of the CATCH Transportation Department is Handle With Care certified.
 Every driver and aide are fully credentialed and trained to handle all of the clients’ needs.

 CATCH recently implemented the scheduling application, Booking Portal powered by Routing Box.
 This technology allows CATCH’s programs to schedule and track their clients’ transportation to the facilities.
-It also gives them the ability to follow the CATCH fleet and receive real time ETA updates.
-Additionally, the driver can be informed of any special needs or instruction though the portal.
+It also gives them the ability to follow the CATCH fleet and receive real-time ETA updates.
+Additionally, the driver can be informed of any special needs or instructions through the portal.